Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Results Discussion

-To further improve model-selection power, additional information on the foreground would be highly beneficial.
+To further improve \syv{template distinguishability}, additional information on the foreground would be highly beneficial.
 For example, SKA1-Low covers frequencies down to 50\,MHz and offers significantly better sensitivity than existing instruments.
 Such observations could constrain the parameters of the extragalactic foreground temperature at 50\,MHz.
-Since Galactic diffuse emission exhibits an anisotropic distribution, whereas the 21 cm signal is expected to be spatially uniform, the direction-dependent component of the foreground may help foreground removal \cite{2020ApJ...897..175T, 2023MNRAS.520..850A}.
-In practice, free–free absorption by H \,{\sc ii} regions introduces anisotropic structures in the global 21 cm spectrum \cite{2022MNRAS.513.5125S}.
+Since galactic diffuse emission exhibits an anisotropic distribution, whereas the 21 cm signal is expected to be spatially uniform, the direction-dependent component of the foreground may help foreground removal \cite{2020ApJ...897..175T, 2023MNRAS.520..850A}.
+In practice, free–free absorption by H\,{\sc ii} regions introduces anisotropic structures in the global 21\,cm spectrum \cite{2022MNRAS.513.5125S}.
 Therefore, accurate foreground removal requires proper modeling of the sky and error characterization \cite{2021ApJ...914..128C, 2026ApJ...997....4L}.
 We leave these studies for future work.

-In this study, we do not include realistic systematic errors, which may be spectrally non-smooth, because the primary purpose of this work is to assess the detection and model-selection power under ideal conditions.
-In practice, there are several instrumental (e.g., beam effects and calibration) and observational (e.g., ionospheric effects and RFI)) systematics.
-Althoug we assume a fiducial minimum noise level of 5\,mK, the covariance of systematic errors between different channels may be non-zero.
+In this study, we do not include realistic systematic errors, which may be spectrally non-smooth, because the primary purpose of this work is to assess the detection performance and \syv{template distinguishability} under ideal conditions.
+In practice, there are several instrumental (e.g., beam effects and calibration) and observational (e.g., ionospheric effects and RFI) systematics.
 In such cases, wide-band observations can be limited by these systematics, and sophisticated mitigation techniques will be required.